 A robust benefits package is an effective way to show your staff you care.
 It reduces turnover, improves employee morale, and increases engagement.
 When you have a strong benefits administration process, you’ll be able to keep track of the benefits you offer and measure their success so you can make necessary changes to keep your employees happy.

 What is the employee benefits administration process?

-There are four key steps in the employee benefits management process.
+There are four critical steps in the employee benefits management process.
 We’ll review them below to give you a better idea of how it works.

 1. Do your research

 The first step in the benefits administration process is research.
-Before you design your benefits package, you need to determine what benefits and perks your employees want.
-You can do this by surveying your employees for feedback and investigating what benefits your competitors offer.
+Before you design your benefits package, you must determine what benefits and perks your employees want.
+You can do this by surveying your employees for feedback and investigating your competitors' benefits.

-There are some popular benefit plans that your employees will likely want, such as health insurance coverage.
+Your employees will likely want some traditional benefits, like health insurance coverage.
 But there are less common ones, like pet insurance and tuition assistance, that your employees may value.

 A competitive package should include a varied mix of benefit options that will make your company stand out to potential candidates and long-time staff members.

 2. Set your budget